JJ/github-pr-contains-action/README.md

 An example is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).

+## Caveats

+This GitHub action works as is in public repositories.
+For private repositories, a GitHub token with the appropriate scope must be created and configured.
+When trying to use it in private repositories, it will fail and produce an error message related to this.

 ## Contributing to development

 Any suggestion, bug report, etc, is appreciated.
 Please use [issues](https://github.com/JJ/github-pr-contains-action/issues).